First-timer Road-Trip to Okinawa

-Service with a difference – Pillow a la carte showed the hotel’s attention to sleep quality.
+Service with a difference – Pillow a-la-carte shows the hotel’s attention to sleep quality.
 Pillow has negative ions and other beneficial content.

 Dinner at Gansomibudohonten (Ganso Sea Grapes)

 Our first dinner at the Gansomibudohonten (Ganso Sea Grapes – Tel. no: 98-966-2588).
 Fabulous family run diner with many authentic Okinawan dishes under one roof.
 There is a spacious parking bay (parking is F.O.C) just beside the diner.

 The eatery has many compliments from happy diners pasted on the wall.
 I shot this picture only when all the diners have left, for privacy consideration.
 The staff speak only Japanese but you may refer to the menu with pictures, which are also posted on the wall.
-Google Translate app on your smartphone would be helpful in scanning and translating the characters too.
+Google Translate app on your smartphone would be helpful in scanning and translating the wordings too.

 The sashimi platter, though small in portion, was very fresh and reasonably priced.
 You may change the fish combination served subject to the season availability.

 Amaebi, or spot prawns, are cold water northern shrimp and well-known and named as such for their sweet taste.
 They are the only species of shrimp which are best enjoyed raw, as cooking them will rob them of their full sweetness.
 They are often served on nigiri-zushi, or fingers of sushi rice and often accompanied with their head still attached.

 Umibudou literally translates as “Sea Grapes.”
 It’s a kind of seaweed but instead of leaves, it has little bubbles growing on its stems.
 Thus the serving looks like small, green grapes.
 The bubbles burst on your tongue and release a slightly salty taste of pure Southern Sea freshness.
 This bursting of little bubbles is called “puchi-puchi” in Japanese, an expression recreating the sound of bursting small air bubble.
 Not many foods provide that “puchi-puchi” sensation on the tongue.
 Thus eating the umibudou is a unique experience.